kentik/config-snippets-cloud/cloud_AWS/terraform/module/examples/multiple-aws-accounts-multiple-vpc-setup/README.md

 ## The process

 1. Information on available AWS profiles is read from configuration files under `~/.aws/`
-1. Information on desired profiles to export flow logs for is read from command line
+1. Information on desired profiles to export flow logs for is read from command-line
 1. Iterate over desired profiles:
     1. Derive Terraform workspace name by hashing the AWS profile name (so only lower case alphanumeric characters are used)
     1. Create Terraform workspace and activate it